Stieneee/simple-zstd/README.md

 ### Example - Class Interface

 This example demonstrates the use of the class interface.
-Once a class instance is created it can be used to with either the stream or buffer interface.
+Once SimpleZSTD has been instantiated it can be used to with either the stream or buffer interface.
 Options can not be changed once the class is instantiated.
-This due to the fact that the class will start to spawn child processes with settings passed to the constructor.
 Calling ```destroy()``` will kill all child processes.

 ```javascript